CaesarXInsanium/AlgorithmsWithCXI/src/hash_tables.md

 are resolved by appending to the linked list.
 Performance in only significantly impacted if the table is full or the number of buckets is too small.

+### Example: Symbol Tables

+Symbol tables are a way for compilers to maintain information about symbol encountered in program.
+Such as when the preprocessor in the C compiler encounters a MACRO being used, and it needs to be evaluated and to have the section replaced with the correct thing.
+The lexical analyzer will insert the symbols.
+Such an analyzer will take a string of characters and will group them into different categories depending on the need.

+Such an analyzer would work by continuously calling next_token, and receive a pointer to the next character.
+If the pointer is NULL, then there are no more tokens and program exits.
+If there is a valid character, it is determined what type it is.
+It is grouped with similar tokens and then a Symbol will be returned.

 ## Open-Addressed Hash Tables

 ## Proper Selection of Hash Function to avoid Collision